 ATTENTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
 (They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)

-After around 10 minutes of charging, unhook the Nest Thermostat from the USB charger.
-If the component has turned on during this time, power it off and then turn it back on again, manually restarting the system.
+After around 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
+If the component has turned on during this time, shut it down and then turn it back on again, manually restarting the thermostat.
 Once it has completely restarted, plug it back in to finish charging.
-After an hour of charging, unhook the Nest Thermostat and reconnect it to its base.
+After an hour of charging, unhook the Nest Thermostat and reattach it to its base.

-You should be ready to rock and this point, but again, for more detailed instructions and information, please visit Nest Support.
+You should be good to go and this point, but again, for more detailed instructions and information, please visit Nest Support.

-If you have tried both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
+If you have attempted both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
 Enter us!
-If Bob Brown Service Experts set up your Nest Thermostat, please feel free to call us at 623-243-4517 or schedule an appointment online.
-If your Nest Thermostat was not put in by Bob Brown Service Experts, please connect with Nest Support here.
+If Bob Brown Service Experts set up your Nest Thermostat, please give us a call at 623-243-4517 or schedule an appointment online.

-Additionally, do not let this issue scare you about your Nest’s reliability.
+Finally, do not let this incident worry you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is actually saving money for you all hours of the day.
-When set it up properly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings constantly, which typically results in payback within a year.
+When set it up correctly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings constantly, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one incident get you down.
+So don’t let one problem get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.